 Earth information online begins with features of the Sun, the nucleus of the solar family and is shining for the last five billion years and will continue to shine for another five billion years more.
-It is known that the Sun produces energy by means of thermonuclear reactions, means, converting hydrogen into helium, where temperatures range from 15 to 25 million degrees in the process.
-All the planets and stars rotate on their respective orbit round the Sun, following a definite rule.
+It is known solar energy by means of thermonuclear reactions, means, converting hydrogen into helium, where temperatures range from 15 to 25 million degrees in the process.
+All the planets and stars rotate on their respective orbit by following a definite rule.
 The Sun is the static source of energy in the universe as it is fiery in nature, but with a static topography within.

-Science of Vedic astrology - Planet information begins with the function of the Sun to supply energy to planet Earth as well as all the remaining celestial bodies.
-Another important effect of the Sun on Earth is to resist heavy flow of wind by contradicting Venus.
-As we see that hardly happens any storm or cyclone under scorching Sun, because during the sunny day, Venus remains under domination of the Sun.
+Vedic information - Planet information begins with the function of the Sun to supply energy to Earth as well as all the remaining celestial bodies.
+Another important effect on Earth is to resist heavy flow of wind by contradicting Venus.
+As we see that hardly happens any storm or cyclone under a scorching sunny day, because Venus remains under domination of it.
 Please be informed, wind, by its nature is of three (3) types.

 From Earth, we see the same face of the Moon all the time because the Moon rotates just once on its own axis in very nearly the same time that it travels once around Earth.
 (NASA reports)

 Earth is the third nearest celestial body from the Sun.
 Earth; our beloved habitat appears to be a big object dipped in the ocean of air.
 Astronauts get the impression of the Earth from the space is small with a thin layer of atmosphere surrounded with the distinguishing features like blue waters, brown and green land masses and white clouds set against a black background.
-The Earth is the 3rd of the nine planets from the Sun at a distance of about 150 million kilometers, and the fifth largest in the solar system and takes 365.256 days to travel around the Sun and 23.9345 hours to rotate a complete revolution.
-Earth has a diameter of 12,756 kilometers, only a few hundred kilometers longer than that of Venus.
 Atmosphere on Earth is composed of 77 percent nitrogen, 21 percent oxygen and two percent other constituents.
 Earth is also the largest and densest rocky planet having covered by water by 70% of its upper surface, which is still to be found in any other heavenly body.
 Earth incorporates all the ingredients to support and manifest life in it.
 The planets, other than Earth exert their influences to produce a conducive environment within the Earth.
 This is very true that the atmosphere we enjoy on Earth is the contribution or the collective effects of the remaining bodies of the universe and a thin layer of atmosphere separates the Earth from the space.
 Besides affecting Earth's weather, solar activity gives rise to a visual phenomenon in our atmosphere by producing auroras, which are natural glow caused by the interaction between the magnetic field of Earth and the charged particles from the Sun.
 When charged particles from the solar wind become trapped on Earth's magnetic field, they collide with air molecules above our planet's magnetic poles.
 These glowing air molecules or auroras cause glow in the northern hemisphere known as northern lights and in the southern hemisphere, southern lights.

-Solar Science of Vedic astrology - Jupiter is the life initiating planet on Earth.
+Vedic information - Jupiter is the life initiating body on Earth.
 How Jupiter initiates life on Earth?
 As we know, creation of life was impossible on Earth without the help of sunlight.
 Jupiter stirs up combustion of the Sun and carry those radiations into Earth with the help of Mars.
 Jupiter plays double role in creation.
 Firstly, it rouses the flames of the Sun within and secondly stimulating Mars to carry those thermal outputs into the Earth.
-This is why, Jupiter is called life initiating planet on Earth.
 Jupiter is a fiery planet by its constitution, but possesses both the characteristics of fiery as well as watery features in its topography.
 Aquatic feature of Jupiter is the contribution of Neptune.
 Jupiter gives the sense of righteousness in human.

 [NASA says - Like our Moon, Mercury has almost no atmosphere .... surface of Mercury resembles very much with the Moon of planet Earth, scarred by thousands of impact craters resulting from collisions with meteors ....
 Mercury, much like the Moon, presents two totally different faces, one battered (and thus older) and one smoother (and thus younger) (Mariner 10).]

-Science of Vedic astrology - Saturn is the key planet to cause earthquake as its nature is to keep land of Earth motile in defiance of statical stability of Venus.
-Moreover, it is considered a devil planet which augments grief, sorrow and depression among human.
+Vedic information - Saturn is the key planet to cause earthquake as its nature is to keep land of Earth motile in defiance of statical stability of Venus.
+Moreover, it is considered a devil body which augments grief, sorrow and depression among human.
 Despite all odd, Saturn is considered the king of all planets because, it offers the quality, prudence or foresight in human.

 Neptune is the eighth nearest planet from the Sun and was discovered on, September 23, 1846; composed of rock, atmosphere and ice in its topography.
 The planet has eight (8) known moons out of which Triton is the largest.
 Triton is the coldest celestial body with gaseous nitrogen in our solar system ever been noticed, where surface temperature is about -235 degree Celsius.
 Neptune orbits the Sun once every 165 years.
 Seasons in Neptune last for an incredible span of 41 years.

-Science of Vedic astrology - Neptune is a passive planet, which is dependent on Jupiter to communicate its effects on Earth.
+Vedic information - Neptune is a passive planet, which is dependent on Jupiter to communicate its effects on Earth.
 Neptune saves Earth from quakes, although in resisting earthquake, Pluto takes the leading role, Neptune comes next.
 Neptune ignites stamina as well as shows human the way to salvation.

 Pluto is the smallest, coldest and most distant planet from the Sun, was discovered by an American astronomer, Clyde Tombaugh in 1930 and it takes approximately 248 years to round the Sun.
 Due to elliptical mode of orbital movement, Pluto sometimes comes closer to the Sun, that of Neptune.
 Pluto has its companion moon, Charon, which is almost half the size of Pluto and shares the same orbit.
 Thus, Pluto and Charon are essentially a double planet.
 Surface of Charon is covered with dirty water and ice so does not reflect much light from the surface of Pluto.